 Excerpts from a larger article in The Argus, 8th June 1954, page 24 are below:

 For some reason they were too coy to name polystyrene.
-The article stated that the local dry-cleaners had been warned by their American counterparts c.1920 about this type of plastic (this may be an error, as polystyrene wasn’t manufactured until c.
-1931) , and in 1947 America was ceasing production of these buttons.
+The article stated that the local dry-cleaners had been warned by their American counterparts c.1920 about this type of plastic (this would be an error, as polystyrene wasn’t manufactured until around 1931) , and in 1947 America was ceasing production of these buttons.
 Another article was not so coy:

 I guess that two of the three of “Australia’s largest button manufacturers” were General Plastics and G. Herring, but who did Mr Smith consider was the third?
 Perhaps Bijou?